MenuraDewalegama/MenuraDewalegama/README.md

 -->

 ## I am a Software Engineering student who like to learn new technologies.
-- 🌱 Currently learning ES6 and React.
+- 🌱 Currently learning DevOps.
-- 🔎 Interested in full stack development & mobile application development.
+- 🔎 Interested in DevOps, Full-Stack Development & Mobile Application Development.
 - 🎯 Looking to collaborate on open source development.

 ### Languages and Tools: